photoprism/photoprism-docs/docs/user-guide/organize/people.md

 ![Screenshot](img/recognized-new.png)
 ![Screenshot](img/new-new.png)

-!!! info ""
+### Why doesn't the New Faces page show all faces? ###

-    **The new faces page shows automatically recognized face clusters only.** There may be thousands of unidentified faces in your library including random people such as news speakers or faces on shampoo bottles.
+The 'New Faces' page only shows automatically recognized face clusters, as there may be thousands of unknown faces in your library, including random movie actors or faces on shampoo bottles.

-    You can use the search filter `face:new` to find pictures containing unknown people.
+You can use the `face:new` search filter to find images with unknown people.
-    We recommend combining it with other filters, like year or location, when looking for specific people.
-    The *People* tab in the photo [edit dialog](edit.md) displays all faces, so you can name them or report a bad match by pressing the :material-eject: button.
+We recommend combining this filter with other filters like year or location when searching for specific people.
+The *People* tab in the photo [edit dialog](edit.md) shows all faces, so you can name them or report a bad match by pressing the :material-eject: button.

 ### When a face was not detected... ###

 There can be several reasons why a face was not detected:

+- You may need to wait until indexing is complete, as face recognition will not begin until your library has been scanned
 - Only the primary file in stacks will be searched for faces
 - Faces can be smaller than the minimum size configured
 - Our face detection did not scan the image thoroughly enough
 - Reducing the resolution or quality of generated [thumbnails](../settings/advanced.md) negatively impacts face detection and recognition results, just like when you cannot see properly
 - Contrast plays a major role, so a bright face with gray hair on a gray background may be less obvious to our face detection than it is to you
 - In very rare cases an actual face may match a blacklist of false positives, like background noise and food that looks like a face
-- Make sure indexing of new files is finished.
-Face detection starts **after** indexing is done.

-!!! info ""
+!!! tldr ""
     Recognition compares the similarity of faces.
 The similarity threshold for a face is reduced when you report a bad match.